raysan5/raylib/README.md

 build and installation
 ----------------------

-Binary releases for Windows, Linux and macOS are available at the [Github Releases](https://github.com/raysan5/raylib/releases) page.
-Raylib is also available via following package managers:
+Binary releases for Windows, Linux and macOS are available at the [Github Releases](https://github.com/raysan5/raylib/releases) page. raylib is also available via multiple package managers on multiple OS distributions.
+For more info check [raylib Wiki](https://github.com/raysan5/raylib/wiki).

-   * Homebrew: `brew install raylib`

-To build raylib yourself, check out the [raylib Wiki](https://github.com/raysan5/raylib/wiki) for detailed instructions.
+To build raylib yourself, check out also the [raylib Wiki](https://github.com/raysan5/raylib/wiki) for detailed instructions.

 raylib has been developed using exclusively two tools: